nautobot/nautobot-arista-cloudvision-importer/README.md

 # nautobot-aristacv-importer

-This command line utility is used to onboard user tags from Cloudvision to Nautobot.
+This command line utility is used to onboard user tags from Cloudvision to Nautobot tags.

 ## Installation